najir/launcherZ/README.md

 This project extends on that framework and looks to create a GUI that provides new additions and QOL changes compared to the current launcher.
 Currently I have implement a variety of features to benefit players and server owners
-- Add custom servers to the server list
+- Add your own custom servers to the server list
 - Server IP, details, Logo/Icon, and name are viewable from the list
 - Server uptimes are checked on serverlist load
 - Servers can provide a link to install instructions for new users
-- Server Banners, logos are show on server pages and can be changed dynamically
+- Server Banners, logos are shown on server pages and can be changed dynamically
 - Servers can provide an RSS feed to be shown on their server page

 To be Implemented:
+- Connect launcher to ieless
 - Password encrytion
-- Connect launcher to ieless
 - server specific calls(User info from databses for example)

 - Project utilises PySide6 to take advantage of the QT6 framework.
 In this particular case QT Designer and QT